 Men who have sex with men and other people whose sexual practices involve oral-anal contact may also like to consider immunisation against hepatitis A.

-Note: if you have been infected with hepatitis A in the past, you should be immune to further infection and therefore do not need immunisation.
+Note: if you have been infected with hepatitis A in the past, you should be immune to further infection and therefore not need immunisation.
 A blood test can detect antibodies to check if you are already immune.
-This may be worthwhile doing if you have had a history of jaundice in the past or come from an area where hepatitis A is common.
+This may be worthwhile doing if you have had a history of yellowing of your skin and the whites of your eyes (jaundice) or come from an area where hepatitis A is common.

 Hepatitis A vaccine